Maldon: Bus

-First Essex operates regular bus services into Maldon, including the 31 from Chelmsford, the 75 from Colchester and the 90 from Witham.
+Regular bus services in and around the town are operated primarily by First Essex and Hedingham; key routes include the 31 from Chelmsford, the 75 from Colchester and the 90 from Witham.

 Industry

 Maldon Sea Salt has been produced in the town since 1882 by the Maldon Crystal Salt Company; it is also the location of the first Tesco store to be designated as a "supermarket" in the country, established in 1958.

-Maldon's Hythe Quay is the residence of a number of Thames sailing barges, these are among the last cargo vessels in the world still operating under sail, albeit now used in the spheres of education and leisure.
+Maldon's Hythe Quay is the residence of a number of Thames sailing barges, these are among the last cargo vessels in the world still operating under sail, albeit now used for education and leisure.
 Some ten to fifteen of the surviving fleet count Maldon as their home port, and many others are regular visitors alongside at the Quay.
 An annual sailing barge race ends with a parade of sail and prize-giving at the quay.
 Cooks Yard, where barges were once built, is still working at the end of Maldon Quay.